 This lens is versatile, letting you capture close-ups and landscapes with no problem at all.
 It lets you be part of the scene and interact more with your subject.

-The ‘nifty-fifty’50 mm prime lens has a field of view of 39.6 degrees.
+The “nifty-fifty” 50mm lens has a field of view of 39.6 degrees.
 It is the standard of all lenses and has been for some time.
-It is the lens I would recommend to a photographer after getting used to their 18-55 mm kit lens.
+It is the lens I would recommend to a photographer after getting used to their 18-55mm kit lens.

-The Canon f/1.8 is one of the cheapest great lenses around, especially for the speed.
-This lens gives you a better depth of field than the 35 mm.
-This means better background blur.
+The Canon50mm f/1.8 STM is one of the cheapest great lenses around, especially for the speed.
+This lens gives you a better depth of field than the 35mm.
+This means better bokeh.

 Photographing from up close is personal, initiating a different relationship with the subject.
-Even better that you don’t need to yell instructions.
+And it’s even better that you don’t need to yell instructions!

-But that little difference makes a mountain out of a molehill.
+But that little difference can make a mountain out of a molehill.
 The distortion affects your subject, which gets worse the closer you get to your subject.
-This is just in case you thought stepping closer to your subject would turn your 50 mm into a 35 mm perspective.
+This is especially in case you thought stepping closer to your subject would turn your 50mm into a 35mm perspective.

 There is no winner between these two lenses, as they both have pros and cons.
-They work differently for each scenario you put them in to.
-I would start with the 50 mm on a shoot, switching to the 35 mm if I need a wider angle.
-This is even truer if my position is a little cramped.
+They work differently for each scenario.
+You can often start with 50mm on a shoot, and then switch to 35mm when you need a wider angle.
+This is even truer if your position is a little cramped.

 If you find the 50 mm isn’t getting you close enough to the action, then try the 3rd choice – the 85 mm prime.
 This is great in low light conditions, and its focus is very sharp.

-The other consideration is if your camera is full frame or crop.
+The other consideration is if your camera is full-frame or crop.
 A cropped sensor will add 1.6x to your lens’ focal length.
-Suddenly, that 35 mm lens is now closer to 60 mm, and the 50 mm becomes an 80 mm.
+Suddenly, that 35 mm lens is now closer to 60 mm, and the 50 mm becomes 80 mm.